Siradankullanici/Sanctum/readme.md

 ## EDR DLL syscall hooking

-The EDR injected DLL hooks syscalls; currently only `ZwOpenProcess` and redirects control to a function contained within the DLL for inspection.
+The EDR injected DLL hooks syscalls and redirects control to a function contained within the DLL for inspection.
 Via IPC, the DLL sends a message to the engine notifying it of the event, which then leads to my [Ghost Hunting](https://fluxsec.red/edr-syscall-hooking) technique.